What is a Certificate of Deposit (CD)?

 One is when you are certain that you won’t need the money you’re depositing for a while.
 If you can guarantee that you won’t need the money for six months or more, you can deposit it to a CD that matures around the time you’ll need access to the money.
 That makes it hard to spend that money carelessly and gives you the benefit of additional interest earnings.

-Another is when you’re saving towards a specific goal or event.
+Another is when you’re saving toward a specific goal or event.
 If, for example, you’re planning to go on vacation next summer, open a CD that will mature just before you leave.
 Your money will be safely locked away until your trip, earning a higher interest rate in the meantime.

 One thing to keep in mind is that CDs don’t make good emergency funds.
 Make sure you have an emergency fund saved up before opening a CD.